 3) Internet of Things adoption

 According to global statistics, the average person owns 6.58 Internet-connected devices.
-And it’s not only about phones, tablets or even smart watches.
+And it’s not only about phones, tablets, or even smart watches.
 Refrigerators, slow cookers, security cameras, door lighting systems are only a small part of the so-called Internet of Things.
-Of course, applications for appliances and wearable devices have different purposes, but both of them are big trends in 2020.
+Of course, applications for appliances and wearable devices have different purposes, but both significantly drive modern trends.

 4) Cloud solutions

-The integration of cloud solutions in mobile apps is forecasted to grow in 2020.
-Apps that run in the cloud will significantly save the memory of our devices.
+The integration of cloud solutions in mobile apps is growing increasingly.
+Apps that run in the cloud significantly save the memory of our devices.
 What does it give to designers and developers?
-Cloud solutions will decrease development costs and allow more resources to be directed to functionality and the user interface.
+Cloud solutions decrease development costs and allow more resources to be directed to functionality and the user interface.

 5) Passwordless login

 Entering data into fields during the login process is a thing of the past.
 All modern devices use FaceID or fingerprint authentication, so there’s no need to remember your passwords and interrupt your interaction with the app.
 This is one more step forward towards a simple, uninterrupted UI.